vinli/docs/web/general/authentication.rst

 Authentication
 ==============

-Apps must atuthenticate through Vinli Platform services.
+Apps must authenticate through Vinli Platform services.
 When you register an app at `dev.vin.li`_, the Vinli Platform assigns a unique App ID and App Secret.
 Your app will need both, to authenticate with Vinli services.

 All API calls must use HTTP/SSL.
 Vinli will reject all plain HTTP calls at the socket level.